nklerk/nl.nielsdeklerk.neeo/README.md

 ## Version 0.7.4
 - Fixed a bug where switches didn't work.
 - changed name of "drivers" to "Virtual Devices"
+- Fixed a bug that causes bonjour error's.

 ## Version 0.7.3
 - minor debug log changes.